 What if I am unsuccessful in a round?

-While we can not take enquiries from applicants about an unsuccessful outcome, Cinespace may at its discretion provide some feedback to those projects that scored highly but were not able to be offered a residency this round - if the selection team feels it would be beneficial for you to consider before re-applying again.
+While we cannot take enquiries from applicants about an unsuccessful outcome, Cinespace may at its discretion provide some feedback to those projects that scored highly but were not able to be offered a residency this round - if the selection team feels it would be beneficial for you to consider before re-applying again.
 If you are unsuccessful and receive no feedback, we would recommend you consider a different project for future rounds, rather than re-apply with the same project again for this initiative.
 If you are unsuccessful but still wish to make your project, you can find a list of other rentals or hire companies on our web site who may be able to assist you.

 When will projects go into production?

 After a brief induction to the space and equipment at the start of the residency, successful residencies have three months to undertake pre-production, film, and edit the work to a stage where it can be presented.
-No extensions on his period are available, as a new residency will commence each three months.
+No extensions on this period are available, as a new residency will commence each three months.
 Projects should aim to be completed in the three month period, however in some circumstance projects may need to take a little longer, or engage other external facilities, to finish off the project.
 Post Production partner PostLab.io may offer discount rates to residents on additional editing services.
 It is a condition of the residency that a copy of the completed work and deliverables be given to Cinespace within one month of the residency, irrespective of the stage the work is at (view the Residency T&Cs section above for details on how this may be used).

 Successful applicants once accepting a residency must be available during this time to make the work/film, so please ensure this is the case with your key team before applying.